LeeTeng2001/Pac-Pin-Pong/readme.md

   <dd><b>Enter</b> to shoot Pacman</dd>
 </dl>

-_If you want you could always download the source file to change the controls internally, maybe I'll add a control panel in the upcoming release_
+_If you find the control awkward you could always download the source file to change the controls internally, maybe I'll add a control panel in the upcoming release_

 ## Other ideas for the game